1j01/anypalette.js/README.md

 ## Development

 	git clone https://github.com/1j01/anypalette.js.git
+	cd anypalette.js
 	git submodule update --init
 	npm install
 	npm run watch

-And then start up a webserver, e.g.
+Then (concurrently, in a separate terminal) start up a webserver, e.g.

 	python -m SimpleHTTPServer

 or better yet [Live Server](https://www.npmjs.com/package/live-server)

+	npm i -g live-server
+	live-server

 Run `npm test` to update a `regression-data` folder, and then view any changes with git.
 If the changes are good/positive, that's good!
 Commit the changes along with the source code.